Judie Tzuke: 1996–present

-On 18 July 2009, Tzuke took part in a Teenage Cancer benefit concert at Kilworth House, Leicestershire, alongside Lucie Silvas.
-She performed three tracks solo ("Love Me No More", "Stay With Me Till Dawn" and "If (When You Go)") accompanied by a string quartet.
-She returned to the stage for an encore performance alongside Silvas, singing their co-written "Place To Hide" as a duet.
+In 2007, Tzuke released her fifteenth album, Songs 1.
+It was accompanied by a tour, with her daughter Bailey Tzuke on backing vocals, and collaborations with other musicians such as Gareth Gates on piano.

+June 2008 saw the release of Tzuke's sixteenth studio album, Songs 2.
+The same year, she co-wrote four tracks with the band Morcheeba, and featured as a vocalist on two tracks from their Dive Deep album.

 In 2010, Tzuke released a thirty-year celebratory double-album titled Moon On a Mirrorball, via a new deal with Wrasse Records.
-The collection featured over thirty songs from her back catalogue, some re-recorded songs and some new songs, one of which, "If (When You Go)", was released as a single in April 2010, and the song "Love You No More" was made available as a 1-track promo single.
-Wrasse also re-released all of Tzuke's Big Moon back catalogue as downloads, and reissued her debut album Welcome To The Cruise on CD.
+Wrasse also re-released all of Tzuke's Big Moon back catalogue as downloads, and reissued her debut album Welcome to the Cruise on CD.
 A live album, October Road, was recorded from the tour and was released in March 2011 via Tzuke's official website.
 In 2011, she contributed to John Martyn's tribute album, Johnny Boy Would Have Loved This, with a recording of Martyn's "Hurt in Your Heart".

-December 2011 say the release of the album One Tree Less by Big Moon and a subsequent national release by Wrasse in March 2012.
-"Humankind" was issued as a promo single and was played several times on the Radio 2 shows of Graham Norton, Bob Harris, Lisa Tarbuck and Claudia Winkleman, helping the album to feature in the top 10 of Itune's Singer Songwriter chart.
-A national tour in 2012 was made promote the album alongside many interviews for BBC and regional independent radio stations.